BND Hamburger Icon

 According to Amazon, Alexa private skills are voice-powered capabilities that enhance the Alexa experience while remaining private to members of an Alexa for Business organization.

-There are two main types of business skills you can create without knowing any code: business Q&As and onboarding guides.
+There are two main types of business skills you can create without knowing any code: Q&As and onboarding guides.

 Q&A skills